 My sister works more with relaxers and braids on natural hair.
 I actually made the mistake of cutting her hair badly in beauty school when she was in high school.
 She was so upset and crying, so I had to learn how to put extensions into her hair.
 This was before special extension glue, so I had to use a crochet braid.
 One of the educators gave me a video and told me to sit in a room and learn.
 My sister ended up wearing it that way for a few years until her hair grew out.
 She still wears full locks, and can braid her own hair now.

-the technical ability or the vision to understand the structure of a haircut can learn different types of cutting.
+Anyone who has the technical ability or the vision to understand the structure of a haircut can learn different types of cutting.

 It used to be that people came to me asking for a specific cut and I’d have to say, “I don’t do that cut.”
 Now that I’ve found the “Mona Cut” as a way to brand myself, people come to me asking for it.
 Sometimes people have a texture that they think I don’t do, but they’ll take a chance and I tell them that I do cut their texture, I just may not have a lot of it in my portfolio.
 At the end of the day, I cut hair.